lekofox/nodejs_crud_test/README.md

 ## Getting Started

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.
+If you run into database-side errors, please change the credentials in database.js to root user and password with localhost.

 ### Prerequisites